Approximate normal forms via Floquet-Bloch theory: Nehorosev stability for linear waves in quasiperiodic media: Approximate stationary Floquet-Bloch theory

 \subsection{Tree formulas for Rayleigh-Schr\"odinger coefficients}

-For later purposes, we explicitly solve the nonlinear recurrence equations~\eqref{eq:jetbloch} for the Rayleigh-Schrödinger coefficients $(\nu_k^n,\phi_k^n)$.
-Indeed, while solving~\eqref{eq:jetbloch} would naïvely lead to a sum of $C^{n^2}$ terms, the formula below only involves a sum of~$C^n$ terms (cf.~exponential number of trees).
-This is crucial to prove sharp corrector estimates in Proposition~\ref{prop:cor-QP}, which are key to the stretched exponential timescale in the main results.
+For later purposes, we now explicitly solve the nonlinear recurrence equations~\eqref{eq:jetbloch} for the Rayleigh-Schrödinger coefficients $(\nu_k^n,\phi_k^n)$.
+Indeed, while solving~\eqref{eq:jetbloch} would naïvely lead to a sum of $C^{n^2}$ terms, the formula below only involves~$C^n$ terms (cf.~exponential number of trees).
+This is crucial to prove sharp corrector estimates in Proposition~\ref{prop:cor-QP}, which are key to the stretched exponential timescale of the main results.
 Although we believe that the formulas below could be obtained by a careful counting and recombination of the many terms occurring when solving the nonlinear recurrence~\eqref{eq:jetbloch}, we rather display a shorter indirect argument based on a Lagrange series expansion.

 \begin{prop} Let $V$ be stationary on $(\Omega,\mathbb P)$ and assume that $V\in\Ld^p(\Omega)$ for all $p<\infty$.
 For $m\ge1$ let $\Tc_m\subset\N^m$ denote the set of rooted $m$-trees, which we define as the following set of indices (cf.~Figure~\ref{fig:tree}),